-The External Investment Manager has developed an analytical framework to identify "Best in Class" companies.
-Companies are first selected on the basis of controversial sector exclusions and norms-based filtering.
+On the corporate side, the External Investment Manager has developed an analytical framework to identify "Best in Class" companies.
+Companies are first selected based on controversial sector exclusions and norms-based filtering.
 Subsequent to this selection, companies are further analysed on the basis of sector-specific development issues.
 These issues are approached from two distinct but related perspectives, a macro analysis (i.e. business activity analysis) and a micro analysis (i.e. stakeholder analysis).
-The results of the company and stakeholder analysis are combined and the External Investment Manager selects the companies with the top 70% scores within the investable universe.
+The results of the company and stakeholder analysis are combined, and the External Investment Manager selects the companies with the top 80% scores within the investable universe.
 As part pf the macro analysis the External Investment Manager has identified 5 major long term sustainability trends that strongly influence the environment in which companies operate, affecting their future market challenges as well as their long-term growth and prosperity:

 - Controversial Activities exclusion,

-- Norms-Based Analysis determines whether a company complies with the 10 principles of the UN GC for each of main categories (Human rights), Labour, Environment and anti-Bribery,
+- Norms-Based Analysis determines whether a company complies with the 10 principles of the UN GC for each of main categories (Human rights), Labour, Environment, and anti-Bribery,

 - Business Activities Analysis,

 - Stakeholders Analysis,

-- · Stewardship,
+- Stewardship.